Scottish independence: Support for independence

-Opposition to independence
+On October 14, 2025, Zack Polanski, the leader of the Green Party of England and Wales announced his support for both Scottish and Welsh independence with the Scottish Greens publishing a statement shortly after that "Every vote for Greens is vote for independence."

+Unionism

-The Conservative Party, Labour Party and Liberal Democrats, which all have seats in the Scottish Parliament, oppose Scottish independence.
+The Conservative Party, Labour Party and Liberal Democrats, which all have seats in the Scottish Parliament, are in favour of unionism.
 In 2012 they established the cross-party Better Together campaign.
 Other parties that oppose Scottish independence include the UK Independence Party (UKIP), All for Unity, Reform UK, Abolish the Scottish Parliament, the British National Party (BNP), Britain First, the Scottish Unionist Party (SUP), and the Ulster unionist parties.

-A campaign group called "Scotland in Union" emerged after the 2014 independence referendum.
-It has encouraged anti-SNP tactical voting in elections and promoted the Union more generally.
-However, 'Scotland in Union' has been the subject of controversy, after leaked records indicated that most of their money came from wealthy donors rather than the campaign's own members.
+The campaign called "Scotland in Union" emerged after the 2014 independence referendum.
+It has encouraged a positive outlook on unionism, tactical voting in elections and promoted the Union more generally.'Scotland in Union' has been subject to criticism after records of its donor base were leaked, including many of the UK's wealthy elite, with major landowners, Lords, aristocrats and CEOs of companies all listed.
+Scotland in Union claims to be a “grassroots” campaign.
 In late 2017, a new group called "Unity UK" was formed.
 Its supporters said that Unionists needed to be more supportive of Brexit and were critical of Scotland in Union's "agnostic" stance on the issue.

 Many leaders of foreign nations expressed support for Unionism during the 2014 independence referendum.
 Barack Obama expressed his support for a "strong, robust and united" UK.
 Then-Swedish Foreign Minister and former prime minister Carl Bildt opposed the "Balkanisation" of the British Isles.

 The Orange Order, a Protestant brotherhood with thousands of members in Scotland, campaigned against Scottish independence, and formed a campaign group called British Together.
 In September 2014, it held a march of at least 15,000 Orangemen, loyalist bands and supporters from Scotland and across the UK; described as the biggest pro-Union demonstration of the campaign.

-Many newspapers in Scotland were also opposed to independence in 2014.
-This included Scottish-based newspapers The Scotsman, Scotland on Sunday, The Herald, the Sunday Post, the Daily Record, the Sunday Mail, the Scottish Daily Mail, The Scottish Daily Express, The Scottish Sunday Express, and Daily Star of Scotland; as well as UK-wide newspapers The Daily Telegraph, Sunday Telegraph, The Guardian, The Independent, The Economist, Financial Times, The Spectator, and The Sunday Times.

 Third option

 Potential UK Confederation membership

-A Confederal UK has been proposed as a concept of constitutional reform of the United Kingdom, in which the countries of the United Kingdom; England, Scotland, Wales, as well as Northern Ireland become separate sovereign groups or states that pool certain key resources within a confederal system.
+A Confederal UK has been proposed as a concept of Constitutional reform in the United Kingdom, in which the countries of the United Kingdom; England, Scotland, Wales, as well as Northern Ireland become separate sovereign groups or states that pool certain key resources within a confederal system.